Now Reading

 Three Wise Men

-Another Christmas one, this one featuring Tracy Morgan, Thompson and the Rev. Al Sharpton as the three Wisemen who get pulled over by racist first century cop Jimmy Fallon.
+SNL has had a few Christmas skit’s over the years, but by far one of the most stand-out skits was this one featuring Tracy Morgan, Thompson and the Rev. Al Sharpton as the three Wisemen who get pulled over by racist first century cop Jimmy Fallon.
 This isn’t strictly a church sketch but SNL gets extra points for threading the needle between an important issue and a Bible story.
 As a police officer, Fallon is skeptical of the wisemen’s claims (Fallon: “You’re going to meet someone?
 Yeah, right.
 What’s his name?”
 Morgan: “I don’t know his name!”
 Fallon: “You don’t know your friends’ name?”) while the magi get increasingly irritated even as they’re grudgingly aware of how the interaction is bound to go.

 Gospel Brunch